gitter-badger/ngcloud/docs/install.rst

 -----------------

 NGCloud use Gulp.js_, CoffeeScript_, and Stylus_ to build report templates' CSS and JS with building automation.
-All frontend dependencies are independently mangaed by npm_.
+All frontend dependencies are managed independently by npm_.

 To build from source, Node.js_ and npm_ are required.
 Check their homepage for their installation.